 You have big dreams and that’s fantastic!
 However, you cannot turn up your nose or attempt to rush through jobs you think are below you.
 Your promotions will come with time.
 Believing your way is the best closes you off to a multitude of other perspectives and methods that could help you progress.

-What does The Hanged Man mean in Conflict?
+What does The Hanged Man Tarot Card Mean in Conflict?

 When it comes to conflict, The Hanged Man asks that you see things from the other person’s perspective.
 At the end of the day, petty conflicts only hold you back.
 It might be time to let them win so that you can move on to bigger and better things.